 The architectural model of a system describes the relationships between the types of components used in the system as well as the actual configuration of the system components itself.
-For the description of this model, we adopt the object-oriented modeling paradigm [1, for instance]: We understand an embedded control system as a hierarchically structured collection of objects that change state and interact with each other throughout their lifetime.
+For the description of this model, we adopt the object-oriented modeling paradigm [3, for instance].
+We understand an embedded control system as a hierarchically structured collection of objects that change state and interact with each other throughout their lifetime.
 The relationships between object classes are described using well-known elements of class diagrams, i.e. diagrams displaying classes and their structural relationships, such as aggregation and inheritance.
-In this setting, we use notation from OMT [11].
-However, this choice of notation is by no means essential and it should not be difficult for the experienced to exress the information content of the object diagrams in his or her favorite notation.
+In this setting, we use notation from OMT [17] and the Unified Modeling Language [21].
+However, this choice of notation is by no means essential and it should not be difficult for the experienced to express the information content of the object diagrams in his or her favorite notation.